-This topic is a reference for database engineers on how to optimize table data structures for MemSQL.
-This document assumes the reader is familiar with the following concepts:
+This guide assumes the reader is familiar with the following concepts:

 - How to connect to MemSQL

 - Creating tables and running queries in a SQL database

 - Why you would add an index to a table

 This guide is comprised of the following sections:

 - Key Considerations for Understanding Your Workload